2i2c-org/team-compass/projects/managed-hubs/support.md

 The support team is primarily a **communicator** and a **router** - they are not necessarily the ones who carry out the changes needed to resolve a support issue.
 Instead, the support team is empowered to ask engineering team members to pick up backlog items that are related to support requests.

-When a support request is made that requires an action from a 2i2c engineer, a Support Steward should describe this change in a GitHub issue, and add it to the [Cycle Board](coordination:cycle-board).
+When a support request is made that requires an action from a 2i2c engineer, a Support Steward should describe this change in a GitHub issue, and add it to the [Team Backlog Board](coordination:deliverables-backlog).
 Think about an engineering team member that likely has the skills and capacity needed, and ask them if they are willing to take on resolving this issue.
 Try not to ask the same person for support help many times in a row - we should spread the work needed to address support issues across the team.